 Vegan Dogs And Cats - A Real Life Example

-How do you feed starving stray animals when you live deep in the Colombian rainforest as raw vegans?
+How do you feed starving stray animals when you're a raw vegan living deep in the Colombian rainforest?

 In the foothills of the Colombian Andes, Dwelling In Symbiosis is regenerating 120 hectares of damaged rainforest while creating living spaces from native bamboo.